Scabface seized him by the throat and held him down. I commenced the interrogation.

 Yet all this cat could tell me of Black-Fryes was that he’d heard of a playhouse there that gave plays for the better sort.

 I arrkst him why he’d concealed hisself in the boat that carried Essex’s friends.

 So then he sayt that once across the river he’d hoped to find his way to Paws [St Paul’s].
 And enkwire there for Black-Fryes, and his friends.

-I, having caught him lying about the Lord Chamberlain, demanded to know who these friends were.
+I demanded to know who these friends were.

-And he confessed they were two sisters.
-They’d come to him last spring.
+Two sisters, sayt he.
+Who’d come to him last spring.
 Seeking Snakes-Purr the player.